this post may contain affiliate links. Please read my disclosure for more information.

 These cookies are almost like a bread and so good right from the oven with a little butter on top and a big cup of coffee.
 Children love them with milk.
 I usually make a few big ones for the grandkids but you can make any size you like.1 cup shortening (I use Crisco) 1/4 cup white sugar (You can use splenda or a sweetener in this recipe, too) 1 cup molasses (I used sorghum molasses but you can use any molasses) 1 cup buttermilk 2 teaspoons baking soda 1/2 teaspoon salt 1 teaspoons ginger (Could add other spices such as cinnamon and cloves as well) 2 teaspoons vanilla extract 3 to 4 cups all-purpose flour (I used all 4 cups) Cream shortening, sugar, molasses and buttermilk with a mixer.
 Add baking soda, salt, ginger and vanilla and continue mixing.
 Add flour a cup at a time until mixture is thick enough that you can pinch off pieces and roll into balls about the size of a walnut.
 (Note: I mix in 2 cups and mix with mixer, then start adding more flour and mix with a spoon until the right consistency to handle).
 Place walnut sized balls onto a greased cookie sheet and flatten.
 (I just use my hand to flatten).
 Bake in preheated 350 degree oven for 12 to 15 minutes.
 Makes about 3 dozen depending on size you make them.
 Enjoy!
-Just a reminder to look on the right hand side of this page and type in your e-mail address so you don’t miss notification of new tips and recipes when they come out!
-You will be notified first of anything new on our site.
-Your e-mail will not be shared with anyone.
-We have over 23,000 e-mail subscribers and they are always the first to know about any new posts.
-Please check out our other sites on Facebook and give them a “Like”.
-Thank You!
+Don’t Forget to Pin!

-The Southern Twins Everything Kentucky Feel free to “share” with your friends by clicking on the Facebook, Pinterest or E-mail buttons at the bottom of each post.
-You can print by clicking on the printer icon below. © The Southern Lady Cooks photos and text – All rights reserved.
+Feel free to “share” with your friends by clicking on the Facebook, Pinterest or Twitter icons below.
+You can print by clicking on the green printer icon below. © The Southern Lady Cooks photos and text – All rights reserved.
 No copying, posting on other sites, or other uses allowed without written permission of the copyright holder.